angr/angr-doc/docs/structured_data.md

 - You first use [array index notation] to specify the address you'd like to load from
 - If at that address is a pointer, you may access the `deref` property to return a SimMemView at the address present in memory.
-- You then specify a type for the data by simply accesing a property of that name.
+- You then specify a type for the data by simply accessing a property of that name.
   For a list of supported types, look at `state.mem.types`.
 - You can then _refine_ the type.
 Any type may support any refinement it likes.
   Right now the only refinements supported are that you may access any member of a struct by its member name, and you may index into a string or array to access that element.